 MDRS excludes the following issues from its complaints process:

-if you disagree with the principle or content of the recruitment process, or its outcomes
+if you disagree with the principle or content of the recruitment process (including revised selection processes due to the Covid-19 pandemic), or its outcomes

 if you allege unfairness of practice and process but do not supply evidence to substantiate your allegation

-if you were judged not to have performed well enough to merit appointment to a training post purely on the basis of your score or rank in shortlisting or interview
+if you were judged not to have performed well enough to merit appointment to a training post purely on the basis of your score or rank in shortlisting, interview or other assessment and ranking methods used

 if you wish to appeal against any decisions the recruiting officer is obliged to take to remain within the appropriate legislative framework